 I have seen autistic people lose jobs, friends, and more due to this type of negative behavior.
 No one likes to have their faults constantly pointed out to them.
 There a couple aspies on my page that only show up to comment when they have a complaint about something I have posted.
 I post on average 6 posts a day on my page.
 That means they have about 180 chances a month to say something, yet they choose to show up only about 1 of those 180 times to complain about an article I posted, or the fact that I addressed parents, and not adults on the spectrum.
 They don't add anything positive.
 They take away.

 I am not exempt from being one of these aspies.
-However, I was brought up by one, and the effects are certainly still with me today.
+However, I was brought up by someone who behaved this way, and the effects are certainly still with me today.
 It didn't matter what I had done, or how well I had done there was always something that was not perfect, and my father never neglected to point it out to me.
 There was no hesitation in letting me know my mistakes.
 No sugarcoating, either.
 I think in his mind, he thought that it was a nice thing to let others know their mistakes, so they could do better.
 He didn't take into consideration that no one likes to be criticized all the time.

 It's very much all or nothing, black and white thinking that often characterizes those on the spectrum as being inflexible.
 It's hard to not let these things get to us when we see something that we don't like.
 We want to tell the person it's wrong, or how to fix it.
 Even if the person has done us a favor, or is 99% correct in what they're saying.
 It's hard to not find the negative, and run with it.